-Clogs in your plumbing system, sewer lines, or drain pipes can certainly lead much larger problems.
-They tend to block drains from properly working which results in overflowing toilets, sinks, showers, and tubs.
-A clogged water pipe can end up contaminating the water supply causing unnecessary health problems for the people that live or work at your residential, commercial, or industrial property.
+Clogs in your plumbing system, sewer lines, or drain pipes can certainly lead to much larger problems.
+They tend to block drains from properly working, which results in overflowing toilets, sinks, showers, and tubs.
+A clogged water pipe can end up contaminating the water supply, causing unnecessary health problems for the people that live or work at your residential, commercial, or industrial property.
 Clogs in the sewer system cause raw sewage and wastewater to leak directly into the ground, which pollutes the soil.

 That same raw sewage and wastewater can also back up into your property through toilets, water faucets, and drains.
-Imagine having to deal with that mess?
-The good news is that you can certainly avoid all of the major plumbing issues as listed above from occurring.
-As long as you contact an experienced plumbing contractor, like Angel Plumbers as soon as you notice any clogs in the system these blockages can be taken care of with hydro jetting before they become major problems.
-The question you may be asking yourself is what is hydro jetting?
+Imagine having to deal with that mess!
+The good news is that you can certainly avoid all of the major plumbing issues listed above.
+As long as you contact an experienced plumbing contractor like Angel Plumbers as soon as you notice any clogs in the system, these blockages can be taken care of with hydro jetting before they become major problems.
+The question you may be asking yourself: “what is hydro jetting?”

-Typically, the technician will pressurize the water up to 5,000 pounds per square inch or psi for short, and deliver upwards of twenty gallons of water per minute.
-In some cases they will go beyond those figures once again depending on the exact situation and condition of the pipes in question.
+Typically, the technician will pressurize the water up to 5,000 pounds per square inch (or psi, for short) and deliver upwards of twenty gallons of water per minute.
+In some cases they will go beyond those figures, once again depending on the exact situation and condition of the pipes in question.
 In addition to highly pressurized water, the buildup removing process also incorporates the use of gravity.
-Most plumbing systems uses gravity to pull or drain wastewater out of the property and into the local sewer system or septic storage tank.
+Most plumbing systems use gravity to pull or drain wastewater out of the property and into the local sewer system or septic storage tank.

 The process removes the debris that collects in the plumbing pipes such as grease, hair, and soap residue to name a few.
 Hydro jetting also removes clogs caused by the infiltration of tree roots that invade underground pipes through the connection joints and or minute cracks.
 It also removes scale buildup as mentioned above.
 Generally speaking, hydro jetting is a safe and useful way to remove all of the blockages that end up causing clogging in the plumbing system.